 By JOHN T. WARD

-Crime and arrest reports, unedited, as provided by the Shrewsbury Police Department for the period of November 26 to December 2, 2016.
+Crime and arrest reports for the month of February, 2017, as provided by the Little Silver Police Department.
+This report is published unedited.
 For additional information, please scroll to the bottom of this post.

-A hot sampler for two from the appetizer/tapas menu at Europa Grill.
+A “Stupid Cupid” from Playa Bowls.
 (Photo by Susan Ericson.
 Click to enlarge)

 By SUSAN ERICSON